-inexpensive digital camera.
-If the weather cools off soon, I will update with much better
+If the weather warms up soon, I will update with much better images.

 Old tires in the garden.
 Okay, so they aren't for everyone.
 Hoity toity communities would choke on their own tongues if they saw one of these in your front yard, so keep in mind these are not the best choice if you live in an upscale area where people don't fart.

 As I consider myself very lucky to live in the country, I have many of these 'planted' about our property.
 They are cute, colorful and best of all FREE.
 Why pay someone to do this, or even ship these things, when you can make one yourself?
 And yes, you CAN make it yourself, it is not hard if you choose a well worn tire

 Tires.
 Tires.
 Tires.
 Plenty of them.
 Black rubber.
 Loads.
 In today's time you have to pay someone a few bucks to take them off your hands.
 Some companies have come up with the brilliant idea to make mulch pads out of them.
 Many garden hoses are made of recycled tires, what an excellent idea!
 If a tire can withstand travel and road conditions, surely it will be able to stand up in a garden!

 Thanks to Arnell in Washington, who mentioned tires were 'planted' at every house in Idaho way back when.
 Worm Buds, Tire Planters, Tire Flowers, they have all sorts of names.
 How cool is that?